agankin/Bee-Hive/README.md

 ### Building a Hive

-Hive instances are configured and built using HiveBuilder:
+Hive instances can be created using HiveBuilder:

 ```cs
 Hive hive = new HiveBuilder()